Instancing has many handy uses. At a glance, with instancing you have:

 The house can be part of a citadel, which has many houses.
 Finally the citadel can be put on the world map terrain.
 Add also guards and other NPCs to the citadel by previously creating their scenes.

-With Godot, games can grow as quickly as desired, as all it needs is to create and instance more scenes.
+With Godot, games can grow as quickly as desired, as all it needs is for more scenes to be created and instanced .
 The editor UI is designed to be operated by non programmers too, so a typical team development process can involve 3D or 2D artists, level designers, game designers, animators, etc all working with the editor interface.

 Everything will become very obvious when put to practice, so please do not scratch your head and go on to the next tutorial!